CSStipendRankings/CSStipendRankings/docs/pull_request_template.md

 - **Link to the [MIT Living Wage Calculator](http://livingwage.mit.edu/)**:

-  Note: Please use The number in `Typical Expenses -> Required annual income before taxes -> 1 Adult & 0 Children` as the annual local living wage.
+  > Note: Please use The number in `Typical Expenses -> Required annual income before taxes -> 1 Adult & 0 Children` as the annual local living wage.

+- **Additional Comments (Optional)**: